 As a major metropolitan center, Atlanta is a busy, bustling city, with a diverse population – a wonderful place to study culture and society through experiential learning and simple observation.

-- In the Oglethorpe A_LAB, you’ll find career counselors on hand to help you find an internship that complements your major in sociology and supports your career plan.
+- In Career Development, you’ll find a team on-hand to help you find an internship that complements your major in sociology and supports your career plan.
 Your options include placements at the Chamblee Police Department, the Gainesville-Hall County Senior Life Center, the Georgia Bureau of Investigation, and the Partnership Against Domestic Violence.

 - For students with a concentration in social work, the required 16 credit hours of service-learning offer an opportunity for students to learn on the job while making a difference.
 You can put your skills to good use at locations like the ABC Publicity, the Atlanta Police Department, the Atlanta Press Club, Marcus Autism Center, Wesley Woods Health Center, West Paces Ferry Hospital, and several local shelters and resource centers for the homeless.